appvirality/appvirality-sdk-android/README.md

 <H3>[Optional]Launch Growth Hack on Custom Event</H3>

-You can also launch the Growth Hack screen when a user taps on a button or anyother event.
+You can also launch the Growth Hack screen when a user taps on a button or any other event.
 You can simply call showGrowthHackScreen() method to launch GrowthHack screen.

 Lets say you want to Launch GrowthHack screen on button click , use following code